Nakilon/rasel/README.md

   * `-`, `/`, `%` -- pop two values and push the result of an arithmetic operation
     If divisor or modulus is 0 it's not an error and result is 0.
   * `.` -- pop a value and print it as a number
-    Print as integer or as float if there is a [fractional part](https://en.wikipedia.org/wiki/Fractional_part).
+    Print as integer or as float if there is not integer.
   * `,` -- pop a value and print it as a char of the corresponding ASCII code
-    If value isn't integer and isn't within 0..255 the error is raised.
+    If the value isn't integer and isn't within 0..255 the error is raised.
   * `~` -- read character from STDIN and put onto the stack
     EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
   * `&` -- read Base10 non-negative integer from STDIN and put onto the stack
     EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
     Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.
   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
-    If value isn't integer the error is raised.
+    If the value isn't integer the error is raised.
-    If value is negative, jump is done the opposite direction but the instruction pointer direction does not change.
+    If the value is negative, jump is done the opposite direction but the instruction pointer direction does not change.
   * `|`, `_` -- "go north if", "go west if"
     Set instruction pointer direction to north or west if the popped value is positive, south and east otherwise.
     0 is not positive.
+  * `a` -- "take at" -- pop a value N from the stack, then copy the Nth value from it to the top
+    If the top stack value is 0 or exceeds the size of stack then it's effectively the same as `$0`.
+    If the top stack value is 1 it's effectively the same as `$:`.
+    If the top stack value is negative or is not integer the error is raised.

 ## Main differences from Befunge-93